Sightem/RoPP/README.md

 Usage
 =========

-You can easily compile RoPP into your program by including the source files in your project. **No Building is Required**.
+You can easily compile RoPP into your program by including the source files in your project. **No Binary is Required**.
 They are inside the [RoPP/](https://github.com/Sightem/RoPP/tree/master/RoPP) and the [include/](https://github.com/Sightem/RoPP/tree/master/include) directories.
 Few examples are available in the [examples/](https://github.com/Sightem/RoPP/tree/master/examples) directory.

 Documentation